Active Substance: alirocumab

 What benefits of Praluent have been shown in studies?

 Praluent has been studied in 10 main studies involving over 5,000 adult patients with hypercholesterolaemia (including patients with heterozygous familial disease) and mixed dyslipidaemia.
 Some studies looked at Praluent taken on its own, while others studied Praluent in combination with other fat-lowering medicines, including patients on the maximum recommended doses of statins.
 Some studies compared Praluent with placebo (a dummy treatment) and others to another medicine for hypercholesterolaemia (ezetimibe).
 These studies showed that when Praluent was given on top of a statin it led to a substantial reduction in blood levels of LDL-cholesterol (between 39 and 62% more than placebo) after 6 months of treatment.
 When given on top of standard treatment or on its own, Praluent produced a 24 to 36% greater reduction in blood levels of LDL-cholesterol than ezetimibe.

 What are the risks associated with Praluent?

 The most common side effects with Praluent (which may affect up to 1 in 10 people) are injection site reactions such as pain and redness, problems affecting the nose and throat such as colds, and itching.
+The most common side effects leading to treatment discontinuation in patients were local injection site reactions.
 For the full list of side effects and restrictions, see the package leaflet.